Squidjigg/coding-with-kids/index.rst

 strengthen* some lasting
 **bonds between you and them.**

 Some content from VSCode.
 More content.
+Adding even more content.

 Throughout your journey you will both likely learn new ``concepts`` and